OpenCraft-Studios/Java-Edition/README.md

 please have a look at the [issues section](https://github.com/OpenCraftMC/Java-Edition/issues) :)

 ## How to contribute 📝
 Do you like to make **OpenCraft** great?.
-Excelent! just fork the repository and submit a pull request on the *trunk* branch.
+Excelent! just fork the repository and submit a pull request on the *dev* branch.
+If we decide that your commit is allright, we'll pull request the *release* branch.

 - Related: [**How i make a fork?**](https://docs.github.com/articles/fork-a-repo)